Preconditioning for Accelerated Gradient Descent Optimization and Regularization: Normalization Methods as Preconditioning

-are the (vector) mean and variance of $\{h_j^{(\ell-1)}\}$ respectively, and $\gamma,\beta$ are the respective trainable re-scaling and re-centering parameter vectors.
-The $\beta$ and $\gamma$ are trainable parameters.
-Note that BN described above is also referred to as a \textit{post-activation} version.
-We will discuss this version only.
+are the respective vector mean and variance of $\{h_j^{(\ell-1)}\}$.
+Note that BN described above is referred to as a \textit{post-activation} version.

 There is a vast literature that analyzes various aspects of BN.
 A review is beyond the scope of this work.
-Our goal is to understand BN through preconditioning.
+Our goal is to understand the accelerated training aspect of BN through the same preconditioning framework of this section.
+Among the existing works on analyzing BN, \cite{santurkar2019doesbatchnormalizationhelp} also demonstrates smoothing effects of BN by proving bounds that show improved Lipschitzness of the loss function and boundedness of its Hessian.
+Compared with their results, our analysis more directly links the normalization to the improved Hessian conditioning.
+In particular, this approach can be used to derive new preconditioning algorithms; see below.

 In training a BN network, $\mu_H$ and $\sigma_H$ are considered functions of the parameters of previous layers and the gradient with respect to those parameters would pass through $\mu_H$ and $\sigma_H$.
 This significantly complicates the analysis.
 To this end we make two simplifying assumptions.

 We first observe that a post-activation BN layer defined in (\ref{post_eqn}) can be written as

 where $\widehat{W} = W^{(\ell)}\text{diag}(\gamma)$ and $\widehat{b} = W^{(\ell)}\beta + b^{(\ell)}$.
 Namely, the $\ell$-th layer with BN operator $\mathcal{B}_{\beta,\gamma}\left( \cdot \right)$ is equivalent to one with the transformed parameters $\widehat{W}, \widehat{b}$ but normalized with $\mathcal{B}_{0,1}\left( \cdot \right)$ (that is no re-scaling and re-centering).
 Namely, the representation of the $\ell$-th layer by the parameters $W^{(\ell)}, b^{(\ell)},\beta,\gamma$ is an over-parameterized version and is equivalent to one using the parameters $\widehat{W}, \widehat{b}$ only.
 Therefore, for our analysis, we will consider normalization with $\mathcal{B}_{0,1}\left( \cdot \right)$ only.